 Luke’s is an alternative from a casual sit down meal.
+It is a chain that has expanded to many cities but its roots are in New England.
 The setup of the restaurant is similar to a fast food joint like Chipotle.
 You order at the counter then grab it to go or find a table to sit down at.
 There is limited seating so you might have to wait a few minutes for a table.
 Of course, Luke’s is known for its lobster rolls.
 They looked amazing.
 I do not like or eat lobster but my friend, who is from Boston, does.
 He noted the lobster roll was very good.
 It had plenty of butter and Italian dressing.
 On the other hand, he also observed that the lobster was frozen.
 In addition, he noted that there are a lot of spots in Boston that use frozen instead of fresh lobster.
 I went to Luke’s because I heard it had one of the best clam chowders in Boston.
 It lived up to the hype.
 The chowder was excellent.
 Like Neptune’s, it was not too thick and not watery: the perfect balance for a creamy soup.
 I also ordered a side salad.
 Although it was $2, it was not worth it.
 It was just a small cup of lettuce with some beans and blueberries.

 I came here for the fish and chips.
 The cod was very fresh and delicious.
 On the other hand, I had just been to Alaska so I have had better cod.
 The breading is thicker than I usually like.
 I prefer flakier breading that is similar to the texture of a croissant.
 Nevertheless, the fried batter had a good crunch to it.
 Overall, I definitely recommend Granary Tavern if you are looking for some very good fish and chips in Boston.
 The other food looked tasty too.
 From the outside, the tavern looks like a warehouse but the décor is very pretty inside as a sit down restaurant.